MaxArt2501/p-slides/readme.md

 Getter/setter of index of the current slide.

-##### `mode: 'presentation' | 'speaker'`
+##### `mode: 'presentation' | 'speaker' | 'grid'`

 Getter/setter of current deck mode.
-It reflects the same named attribute value _if_ it's either `'presentation'` or `'speaker'` (defaults to the former).
+It reflects the same named attribute value _if_ it's one of the valid values (`'presentation'`, `'speaker'` or `'grid'`, defaults to `'presentation'`).
 Also sets it when assigning.

 Operatively speaking, changing the deck mode does _nothing_.
-Its only purpose is to apply a different style to the presentation, i.e. either the 'normal' or the 'speaker' mode.
-If you provide your own stylesheet without a specific style for the speaker mode then eh, you're on your own.
+Its only purpose is to apply a different style to the presentation, i.e. either the 'normal', the 'speaker' or the 'grid' mode.
+If you provide your own stylesheet without a specific style for the speaker or grid mode then you're on your own.

 ##### `readonly slides: NodeList<PresentationSlideElement>`